 Next is to determine every in-house cost that can be avoided in case the business function is outsourced.

-The 3rd step involves calculation of the total cost of outsourcing the IT function.
+The 3rd step involves a calculation of the total cost of outsourcing the IT function.
 This outsourcing cost may include administration cost of contact, the contractor’s bid price, the transition cost, less the revenue from sales of unneeded equipment, supplies, and furniture.

 The contract administration cost includes every cost necessary to manage and select an outsourcing service over the contract life.
-This may include wage of the virtual agent to evaluate bid, subscription fee, and others.
+This may include wage of the virtual agent to evaluate the bid, subscription fee, and others.
 However, larger unit’s outsourcing may also include the cost of evaluating or reviewing proposal request, negotiating or writing a contract, processing amendments and change orders of the contract, evaluating and monitoring contractor performance etc.

 The transitional cost is the overall cost of shifting the IT function to the outsourcing service.
 This cost may involve laying off employees, severance pay including unemployment compensation.